ossoffforsenate/OutReach/README.md

   <h1>OutReach: VPB for your Reach Contacts</h1>
 </div>

-OutReach is a tool to build a virtual phonebank ontop of your Reach.vote data.
+OutReach is a tool to build a virtual phonebank on top of your [Reach](https://www.reach.vote) data.
 It was prototyped quickly in the final week of the Ossoff 2020 GA Senate run-off, and is currently very tightly-coupled to the data pipeline for that campaign and untested.